What is an “influx” or “emergency” shelter?

 Can any unaccompanied child be placed into an influx facility?

-No. ORR has criteria[viii] detailing which children can be transferred to an influx facility, including requirements that ORR can only place UC in influx facilities who are: ages 13-17, have no known medical or behavioral issues, speak English or Spanish, and are able to be discharged from ORR care expeditiously.
+No. ORR has criteria[viii] detailing which children can be transferred to an influx facility, including requirements that ORR can only place UC in influx facilities who are: ages 13-17, have no known medical or behavioral issues, speak English or Spanish, and are expected to be released to a sponsor within 30 days.
+Also, children in ORR influx facilities generally will be either discharged or transferred within 90 days of placement.[ix]

 Does USCCB/MRS have any concerns with influx facilities?